hackerspacesg/hackerspace.sg/contents/plenum/2020-12-15/_index/main.md

 ## Ongoing business

 ### Organisation Shutdown
-- (Bob, Robert, Dyana) discussion and proposed timeline
+- (Bob, Robert, Dyana) Call for directors has been issued via mailing list and Facebook page (not group)

 ### Broken and Orphaned Items
 - (Valentine) Updates if any.